LuxoftSDL/sdl_requirements/detailed_docs/Policies/PROPRIETARY/PolicyTableUpdate/PolicyTableUpdate_Sequence_TRS.md

 If there are no mobile apps with any of these statuses, the system must use an app with an HMI Level of NONE.

-10.

-PoliciesManager must

-start timeout taken from `timeout_after_x_seconds` field of LocalPT
-right after sending OnSystemRequest to mobile app

 11.

 PoliciesManager must

-stop the timeout started right after sending OnSystemRequest to mobile app
-in case SDL.OnReceivedPolicyUpdate comes from HMI
+stop the timeout started right after sending OnStatusUpdate to HMI in case SDL.OnReceivedPolicyUpdate comes from HMI